MKTCLounge/MKTCLounge.github.io/index.md

 i.
 Nicknames may only contain letters (at least one), numbers, spaces, periods/full stops, hyphen or underscores.
 They must start and end with only letters or numbers, and must have 20 characters maximum.
 They also may not contain any vulgar language or impersonate another MKC user.
 In most cases, if your name can be used as a Twitter username, you can use it in lounge.
 Exceptions may be granted on a case-by-case basis.​

-B. Every player is allowed to request nickname changes, but after one request they need to wait 60 days to request another name change.
-They may request to change back to their previous Registry name at any time though, but they will still be unable to make further name change requests for 60 days.
+B. Every player is allowed to request nickname changes, but after one request they need to wait 2 months to request another name change.
+They may request to change back to their previous Registry name at any time though, but they will still be unable to make further name change requests for 2 months.

 C. Player who received Reporter Banned role are unable to request name changes.